Chimaco37/Maize-Phenotyping/README.md

 - **Model Inference:**
   Click the "Model Inference" button, select the folder containing the original videos and the folder for output results.
-  The system will then process the videos and ultimately generate phenotypic data.
+  The system will then process the videos and generate phenotypic data.

 ### 🐿️The 'Squirrel' System
 ![image](https://github.com/user-attachments/assets/efc8459c-55f9-4a39-a1b8-0e457a93f021)